Improving your credit record

 How to improve your credit score

 - Check Your Credit Report – Credit score improvement begins with your credit report.
 If you haven't already, request a free copy of your credit report and check it for errors.
-Your credit report contains the data used to calculate your credit score and - while credit providers and credit reporting bodies must take steps to get things right - there's still a chance that it may contain errors.
+Your credit report contains the data used to calculate your credit rating and - while credit providers and credit reporting bodies must take steps to get things right - there's still a chance that it may contain errors.
 In particular, check to make sure that there are no late payments incorrectly listed for any of your accounts and that the credit limits for each of your open accounts is correct.
 If you find errors on any of your reports, dispute them with the credit reporting agencies or credit providers.

 - Pay your bills on time – Defaults and late payments can have a negative impact on your score.